 When you are creating something for the web, you have to keep in mind that your website must be as easy to find as possible.
 You need to think of the best companies who can help build links for you so that you can internally generate more provide with leading people to another website.
-Keep in mind there are SEO agency/ agencies that are willing to help your web grow.
+Keep in mind there are SEO agency/ agencies that are willing to help your web grow, like for example SEO Boise.

 SEO, or Search Engine Optimization (http://en.wikipedia.org/wiki/Search_engine_optimization) should always be in your mind when designing and creating your website.
-A great company can create a web design to fit your communication goals, brand guidelines and target audience and tracking your customers journey map should be a big part of that (https://www.salesforce.com/products/marketing-cloud/best-practices/customer-journey-maps/)
+A great company, like Edmonton Alberta SEO that work’s for local Edmonton businesses, can create a web design to fit your communication goals, brand guidelines and target audience and tracking your customers journey map should be a big part of that (https://www.salesforce.com/products/marketing-cloud/best-practices/customer-journey-maps/)

 Lets imagine a blog.
 By default the route to each post would be something like: